-2. Response to the Housing Needs of People Living With HIV/AIDS be recipients of FY 2012 HOPWA funds.
+2. Response to the Housing Needs of People Living With HIV/AIDS

+Fourteen project sponsors experienced in providing a continuum of care for persons and families living with HIV/AIDS each year who are either homeless or at risk for becoming homeless will be recipients of FY 213 HOPWA funds.
 Ten project sponsors (AID Upstate; Piedmont Care; Cooperative Ministry; Hope Health; ACCESS; Hope Health Lower Savannah; Catawba Care Coalition; Hope Health Edisto; Upper Savannah Care Services; CARETEAM) will provide short-term rent, mortgage and utility payments and housing placement services for persons with HIV/AIDS and their families.
 Supportive services will be provided by AID Upstate; Piedmont Care; USC Depart of Medicine; HopeHealth; ACCESS; HopeHealth Edisto; Catawba Care Coalition; HopeHealth Lower Savannah; Upper Savannah Care Services; CARETEAM; Sumter County Health Department; and Sumter Family Health Center.
-Tenant based rental assistance will be provided statewide by a housing non-profit agency, Fort Mill Housing Services, Inc. Funds for operating costs will be used to provide housing and supportive services for those individuals in transitional facilities.
-Project Care, a transitional facility in Greenville, has been operated for persons living with HIV for many years and will be partially supported in FY 2012 through a small amount of HOPWA funds for operating costs.
-The Laurel, a supportive care facility for persons living with HIV, which opened in Greenville during 2007, will be funded with operating costs in 2012.
+Tenant based rental assistance will be provided statewide by a housing non-profit agency, Fort Mill Housing Services, Inc. Funds for operating costs will be used to provide housing and supportive services for those individuals in supportive housing.
+The Laurel, a supportive care facility for persons living with HIV, which opened in Greenville during 2007, will be funded with operating costs in 2013.
 Although it is located in Greenville the facility accepts clients from other areas of the state.